WeAreAcademy/mark-react-proj--tv-shows/README.md

 - Once you've built a relevant React component to display the list of episodes, pass the `episodes` array to it as a prop.

-- Use the following type when passing around an episode.
+- TypeScript only: Use the following type when passing around an episode.
 Note: It includes some intentional imperfections which you may need to address later in the exercise.

 ```
 interface IEpisode {